puppetlabs/puppetlabs-apache/README.md

 - **Debian:** '/etc/ssl/certs'
 - **Red Hat:** '/etc/pki/tls/certs'
-- **FreeBSD:** undef
+- **FreeBSD:** `undef`
 - **Gentoo:** '/etc/ssl/apache2'

 ##### `ssl_chain`

 Specifies the SSL chain.
-Default: undef.
+Default: `undef`.
 This default works out of the box, but it must be updated in the base `apache` class with your specific certificate information before being used in production.

 ##### `ssl_crl`

 Specifies the certificate revocation list to use.
-Default: undef.
+Default: `undef`.
 (This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

 ##### `ssl_crl_path`

 Specifies the location of the certificate revocation list.
-Default: undef.
+Default: `undef`.
 (This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

 ##### `ssl_crl_check`

 Sets the certificate revocation check level via the [SSLCARevocationCheck directive](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck).
-Default: undef.
+Default: `undef`.
 This default works out of the box but must be specified when using CRLs in production.
 Only applicable to Apache 2.4 or higher; the value is ignored on older versions.

 ##### `ssl_key`